Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 The following baseline requirements for the system are as follows:

-1. For a certificate to be mis-issued and not eventually published: two trusted parties must collude and all verifiers that observed the certificate must be stateless
+1. For a certificate to be mis-issued and not eventually published: two trusted parties must collude to misbehave and all verifiers that observed the certificate must be stateless.
-2. For a certificate to be accepted after it has been revoked: one trusted party must misbehave.
+2. For a verifier to accept a revoked certificate and this not be eventually
-3. Regardless of the behavior of trusted parties, any stateful verifier that accepted a certificate that was revoked or not publicly logged must be able to detect this violation after-the-fact.
+   detected: one trusted party must misbehave and all verifiers that accepted the certificate must be stateless.
-4. It must be reasonably efficient for Site Operators to audit all trusted Certificate Authorities for mis-issuances affecting their domain names and IP addresses.
+3. It must be reasonably efficient for Site Operators to audit all trusted Certificate Authorities for mis-issuances affecting their domain names and IP addresses.
-5. The system must not have any single points of failure, other than those in the web PKI as it exists today.
+4. The system must not have any single points of failure, other than those in the web PKI as it exists today.
-6. Clients must be able to connect to a server without having immediate connectivity to third-party services.
+5. Clients must be able to connect to a server without having immediate connectivity to third-party services.
-7. The domain names and/or IP addresses of websites visited by a client must not be leaked, other than how they are in the web PKI as it exists today.
+6. The domain names and/or IP addresses of websites visited by a client must not be leaked, other than how they are in the web PKI as it exists today.
-8. The system must be reasonable for non-browser user agents to deploy.
+7. The system must be reasonable for non-browser user agents to deploy.
-9. The system must have a reasonable path to scale indefinitely.
+8. The system must have a reasonable path to scale indefinitely.

 These requirements and their main consequences are discussed in more detail in the following subsection.

 ## Discussion

-**Transparency requires stateful verification.** The fundamental goal of any transparency system is to ensure that data shown to one participant is equally visible to any other participant.
-This generally involves the use of a "transparency log" that publishes all data, and may or may not have additional structure to support efficient searches for specific data.
-Transparency Logs must be verified to be linear, in terms of being append-only, and internally-consistent with respect to any rules that the log has about its content or structure.
-Often in transparency systems, a third party is trusted with verifying these properties on behalf of clients.
-However, this third party may collude with the Transparency Log and attest that the Transparency Log is operating correctly when it isn't.
-Requirement 3 is clear that no amount of collusion should enable trusted parties to misbehave without their misbehavior eventually being detected.
-Without relying on a trusted party, clients must retain state to verify these properties themselves.
+**Transparency must support stateful verification.** The fundamental goal of any transparency system is to ensure that data shown to one participant is equally visible to any other participant.
+Transparency systems that achieve this by relying solely on stateless verification are more accurately referred to as a "co-signing" schemes.
+This is because the security of these systems reduces solely to successful verification of the co-signers' signatures on a claim that some data is properly published, and ultimately to an assumption that the co-signers are not colluding to suppress the data.

-Requirement 3 is motivated by a desire to ensure that the system described in this document is sustainable in the long-term.
-Any transparency system that relies solely on stateless verification is more accurately referred to as a "co-signing" scheme.
-This is because the security of any such construction reduces to successful verification of the co-signers' signatures on a claim, and ultimately to an assumption that those co-signers are not colluding.
-In the web PKI, the co-signers would be a Certificate Authority and one or more Transparency Logs.
+In the web PKI, the co-signers in such a system would be a Certificate Authority and one or more Transparency Logs.
 The diverse and rapidly changing nature of the web makes collusion between participants easy to achieve and difficult to detect.
-As such, co-signing schemes are generally unsuitable for use in the web PKI without requiring a multitude of co-signers.
-However, transmitting a multitude of signatures from larger, PQ-secure signature schemes can measurably degrade the performance of TLS connections.
+Without a technical mechanism to detect or prevent collusion, it can be covertly achieved and maintained for long periods of time.

+The typical solution to this problem is to construct the system such that a larger number of co-signers need to collude to succeed in launching an attack.
+However, requiring that a large number of signatures from different co-signers be presented in every TLS handshake would easily bloat the handshake to an unacceptable degree.
+This is especially true when the signatures are required to come from quantum-secure signature schemes, given that they're much larger than their classical alternatives.

+While the system described in this document supports stateless verification, which is secure as long as there's no collusion between trusted parties, it also provides stateful verification.
+Stateful verification allows verifiers to detect violations of the system's core security guarantees, that all certificates they accept are published and unrevoked, regardless of any amount of collusion by trusted parties.
+This obviates the need for a large number of co-signers, allowing TLS handshakes to remain small.
+It also offsets the security risk of having a small number of co-signers by providing the broader ecosystem, including stateless verifiers, with a reliable early warning system for misbehavior by trusted parties.

 **Servers must provide proof directly to clients that their certificate satisfies transparency requirements and isn't revoked.** If proof of